PCTEJA/tejapc_3d_portfolio/readme.md

 # Teja P C – 3D Animated Portfolio

-Welcome to the 3D animated portfolio website for Teja P C. This project delivers a modern, interactive user experience with advanced animations, responsive design, and a showcase of professional achievements in technology and engineering.
+Welcome to the 3D animated portfolio website.
+This project delivers a modern, interactive user experience with advanced animations, responsive design, and a showcase of professional achievements in technology and engineering.

 ## Features